Compliance with California Consumer Privacy Act (AB 375) - How Egress can help

 - Pinpoint customer data within emails, and delete it

 - Rapidly discover sensitive PII data within email systems

 - Automatically classify and label sensitive email data

 - Prevent email mis-delivery and alert users to potential mis-addressed emails to proactively prevent data breaches before they happen

-- Enable secure sharing of sensitive emails and attachments both internally and externally, utilizing automated, policy-based encryption
+- Access secure email to share sensitive information internally an externally, utilizing automated, policy-based encryption

 - Provide detailed reports to prove that sensitive data is being protected as it is shared and stored

 - Detect data breaches in real time including built-in reporting for notifying authorities

 - Integrate with Microsoft Office 365 and Google G Suite, as well as other hosted, on-premise and hybrid deployments